BUILDING 20: Curated Silence

 Saturday 15 September 7.00pm building 20 Newington Armory

 The Sydney Sacred Music Festival and Sydney Olympic Park Authority deliver one of the most unique music events ever seen in Sydney.
 Three world class music performances from diverse cultures and faiths coming together to transform the inner state of the audience at Building 20 (the original Powder Magazine) the Armory.

-Featuring the unique sounds of the Chambers and:
+Featuring the unique sounds of the Chambers and new work by:

 Building 20 is a decommissioned ammunition building that was built to withstand strong vibrations from the outside.
 This unique construction now gives us the opportunity to engage and play with the reverberant nature of the three Chambers.
 Each Chamber produces a unique amazing sound!